mendax1234/Mach-V/README.md

 # Mach-V

 **Mach-V** is an open-source RISC-V processor implementation targeting the Digilent **Nexys 4 DDR** FPGA.
-The project aims to evolve from a standard 5-stage pipeline into a Superscalar, Out-of-Order (OoO), and Multi-core architecture.
+The project aims to evolve from a standard 5-stage pipeline into a Superscalar and high-performance architecture.

 ## Roadmap